 Fort Sumter and Fort Moultrie National Historical Park | PARK AT A GLANCE

-Tour boat at Fort Sumter
+Tour boat at Fort Sumter, Fort Sumter and Fort Moultrie National Historical Park

-Tour boat at Fort Sumter
+Tour boat at Fort Sumter, Fort Sumter and Fort Moultrie National Historical Park

 PARK OVERVIEW

 Fort Moultrie, in various incarnations, saw service from the American Revolution through World War II.
 The fort is located on Sullivans Island and can be accessed by vehicle thanks to bridges.
-It is on the other side of the harbor from the Fort Sumter Visitor Education Center, and it takes about a half hour to travel between the two.
+It is on the other side of the harbor from the Fort Sumter Visitor Center, and it takes about a half hour to travel between the two.
 Unlike Fort Sumter, where visitors only have one hour to see the fort, visitors to Fort Moultrie can spend as much time as they want at the fort.
 A Visitor Center and museum are located across the street.
 There is a fee to enter, and you can get tickets at the Visitor Center.

 OPERATING HOURS